 Here are the most common symptoms of a pilomatrixoma:

-- A small, hard lump beneath the skin, usually on the face or neck
+A small, hard lump beneath the skin, often on the face or neck

-- The skin covering the lump looks normal or may have a blue hue
+The skin covering the lump looks normal or may have a blue color

-- The mass is usually painless, unless it becomes infected
+The lump is often painless, unless it becomes infected

-The symptoms of a pilomatrixoma can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of a pilomatrixoma can seem like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is a pilomatrixoma diagnosed in a child?

-A pilomatrixoma is usually diagnosed based on how it looks and feels.
+A pilomatrixoma is often diagnosed based on how it looks and feels.
 Diagnostic tests may include:

-- Biopsy.
-A sample of tissue is taken and looked at under a microscope.
+Biopsy.
+A tissue sample is taken and looked at under a microscope.

-- Imaging.
-X-ray, ultrasound, CT scan, or MRI may be done, but not always.
+Imaging.
+An X-ray, ultrasound, CT scan, or MRI may be done.

 Key points about pilomatrixomas in children

-- A pilomatrixoma is a slow-growing, usually non-cancerous skin tumor of the hair follicle.
+A pilomatrixoma is a slow-growing, often noncancer (benign) skin tumor of the hair follicle.

-- It is most common on the face and neck.
+It is a small, hard lump beneath the skin.
+It's most often on the face and neck.

 News & Publications